snugnug/hjem-rum/README.md

 > Hjem, the tooling Hjem Rum is built off of, is still unfinished.
 Use at your
 > own risk, and beware of bugs, issues, and missing features.
 If you do not feel
 > like being a beta tester, wait until Hjem is more finished.
 It is not yet
-> ready to fully replace Home Manager in the average user's config, but if you
+> ready to fully replace Home Manager in the average user's configuration, but
-> truly want to, an option could be to use both in conjunction.
-Either way, as
+> if you truly want to, an option could be to use both in conjunction.
+Either
-> Hjem continues to be developed, Hjem Rum will be worked on as we build modules
+> way, as Hjem continues to be developed, Hjem Rum will be worked on as we build
-> and functionality out to support average users.
+> modules and functionality out to support average users.

 Based on the Hjem tooling, Hjem Rum (literally meaning "home rooms") is a collection of modules for various programs and services to simplify the use of